Characters of the Half-Life series: Gordon Freeman

-The G-Man
+G-Man

 The G-Man (voiced by Michael Shapiro) is a mysterious recurring character.
-He is known to display peculiar behavior and capabilities beyond that of a normal human, and his identity and motives remain almost completely unexplained.
+He is known to display peculiar behavior, and capabilities beyond that of an ordinary human.
+His identity and motives remain almost entirely unexplained.
 He plays the role of an overseer and employer, both observing the player as the games progress and pulling strings to control the outcome of specific events throughout the Half-Life saga.
-The G-Man's constant appearances in the Half-Life games, as well as his revealing monologues with series protagonist Gordon Freeman, imply that he is of great importance and somewhat anchors the endeavors of the player.
+The G-Man's constant appearances in the Half-Life games, as well as his revealing monologues with series protagonist Gordon Freeman, imply that he is of great importance and somewhat anchors the efforts of the player.
 His mysterious nature has made him an icon of the Half-Life series.
+During the development of Half-Life, after the designers discovered the usefulness of allied NPCs, the development team began to cast for characters who were "neither allies nor outright enemies, but existed mainly to create a sense of intrigue", which eventually led to the creation of the G-Man.

 Barney Calhoun

 Barney Calhoun is the player character in Half-Life: Blue Shift and a major character in Half-Life 2 as well as Half-Life 2: Episode One.
 Michael Shapiro provided Barney's voice in the games of the Half-Life series.
 Scott Lynch, Valve's chief operating officer, lent his face to the game for use in-game as Barney in Half-Life 2.

 Barney's name stemmed from the earlier alpha versions of Half-Life in which the model for the security guards held a resemblance to actor Don Knotts, inspiring comparisons with Knotts's character Barney Fife from The Andy Griffith Show, which in the United States has long been a disparaging term for an inept policeman or security guard.
 Initially, the "Barneys" were intended to be hostile NPCs who would attack the player.

 In Half-Life: Blue Shift, the playable Barney progresses through Black Mesa to escape the events of the Resonance Cascade and is able to do so, in contrast to Gordon Freeman and Adrian Shephard, who are held in stasis.
 In Half-Life 2, Barney works as a mole for the Lambda Resistance in the Combine Civil Protection Forces.
 He provides the player information in the first chapter, leading him to Kleiner and Vance, and in the end of the second chapter, he provides the player with his crowbar.
 The fact that Barney owes Gordon Freeman a beer is a running gag in the series.